ParadigmZero/HomeWorkedBackendTS/README.md

 `npm run dbdown`

+If in need of an additional tool you can uncomment adminer in the docker-compose.yaml and use it to explore the Docker database.

 ## Setting up environmental variables for another database source

 If using the local Docker database you do not need to do anything extra, as the connection info is contained in the `.env.defaults` file.
 If you are using another source, create a `.env` file and over-ride the defaults as needed (use `.env.defaults` as your guide).